-Bats have been regarded with superstition and fear in many cultures throughout history due to their nightly flying habits, strange appearance, and the tendency of certain species to feed on the blood of other animals.
+Bats have been regarded with superstition and fear in many cultures due to their nightly flying habits, strange appearance, and the tendency of certain species to feed on blood.
 Over 1,200 species of bats exist in the world and less than five actually feed on blood.
 In fact, most bats are insectivores whose feeding habits are incredibly beneficial to humans.
 Large bat colonies can eat up to 500,000 pounds of insects each night.
 They hunt common pests, such as mosquitoes, flies, cockroaches, beetles, and moths, by using their large ears as radar dishes in a process known as echolocation.

 Control and Safety